Layers

 Default value is normal.

-This property is only available for Media Layer and Copy Layer.
+This property is only available for a Media Layer, a Copy Layer or a Group.

 • opacity

 Affect on the transparency of the layer.
-It also affects audio.
+By default, it also affects audio.
+Click in the gear the edit the audio-volume follows opacity setting.

 100% : layer is opaque, audio volume is 100%.
 Default value.